Accessibility statement

 - When users try to return to edit a question they already answered, the information they already entered no longer shows.
 This fails WCAG success criterion 3.3.7 (Redundant Entry).

 - At the end of the application there is a star rating component which is not accessible to all users.
-The stars do not have visual labels or instructions.
+The stars do not have visible labels or instructions.
 This fails WCAG success criterion 3.3.2 (Labels or Instructions).

 - The 'Product list' page has a table with an empty invisible column that screen readers announce as 'blank'.
 This fails WCAG success criterion 4.1.2 (Name, Role, Value).